Introduced in Season One

 - Nice Hat: Wears a white beanie with a tiny flame logo in the corner in Episode 1.

 A nerdy Blackwell student who often plays tabletop roleplaying games with Steph.

-- Black and Nerdy: He's black and a huge nerd.
+- Black and Nerdy: He's black and your typical D&D nerd.